TheDaemoness/IceAndShadow3/src/main/scala/mod/iceandshadow3/forge/README.md

 which contain the actual logic for how an event should be handled.
 Why fish?
 Because we're putting something on Forge's event hooks, and it might as well be fish.

-Usually the fish objects returned are the logic objects themselves.
+The fish objects returned are logic objects themselves.
 The default implementation of `getEventFish` allows `BLogic`s to return themselves in response to requests for certain fish types.

 The acquiring and calling of the fish objects is done by specialized Forge event handlers, specifically subtypes of `BEventBait` with their type parameters filled in.
 Why bait?
 Because bait gets put on a hook to get a fish on the hook instead.

-BEventBait instances are actually instantiated and registered with the event bus by `SEventFisherman`.
+BEventBait instances are actually instantiated and registered with the event bus by `EventFisherman`.
 Why fisherman?
 Because a fisherman is what actually puts bait on the hooks.

 Why has this metaphor been taken this far?
 If you're hoping for any reasonable reason, you'll be disappointed.

 ## Other Event Handling

-Fish-unrelated event handlers should still be instantiated by `SEventFisherman`.
+Fish-unrelated event handlers should still be instantiated by `EventFisherman`.